 Since it's dependent on what you're trying to count, having "zero" of something may or may not be a non-natural number gag.
 A zero dollar bill is unexpected, while a politician with zero fans is just sad.
 Similarly, a half-dollar bill is just fine, even if your country might not issue them, while a politician with half a fan is nonsense.

 May be explained in the story, maybe not.
 Either way, it's supposed to be mathematically correct, unlike Counting to Potato, where nonsense numbers are used because the character communicating them doesn't know how to count right.
 Compare Eleventy Zillion, where nonsense number names are used to suggest vaguely-defined but very large numbers.

 A Missing Floor will often have a fractional number between the numbers of the two floors it's physically inbetween.
-Minus World and Missing No can cause this to appear in video games.
-Episode 0: The Beginning and Unusual Chapter Numbers are out-of-universe examples.
+Minus World and a Glitch Entity can cause this to appear in video games.
+Episode Zero: The Beginning and Unusual Chapter Numbers are out-of-universe examples.

 - In the "Logic with Pinkie Pie" fan video, along with several other random numbers, Pinkie claims that there are 3.14159 stars in the sky.

 - In Being John Malkovich, Craig takes a job as a filing clerk on floor 7 1/2 of the Mertin-Flemmer Building.
 It's between the floors numbered 7 and 8 and half the height of a regular one.

 - The Three Stooges: In "Three Little Pigskins", Moe, Larry and Curly wear the following marks on their football uniforms, in order: H2O2, 1/2 and a question mark.
 Other Stooge shorts would reproduce this, including 'Half-Wits Holiday' where the boys are part of the 'Amalgamated Association of Morons, Local 6 7/8'.